-- Fingerprints and photographs are not required to be submitted with an application for an upgraded license, but a copy of the state driver's license and (if not from ND) a copy of a home state concealed carry license or military PCS orders must be submitted.
+- Fingerprints and photographs are not required to be submitted with an application for an upgraded license, but a copy of the state driver’s license and (if not from ND) a copy of a home state concealed weapon license or military PCS orders must be submitted.

 - An expired license cannot be upgraded.

 The upgraded license is valid for five years from the date it is issued.

 Converting a Class 1 license to a Class 2

 An individual who has a valid Class 1 license may convert the license to a Class 2 by returning the Class 1 license to the BCI along with a written request to convert it to a Class 2.